Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Proof of Theorem .

-Therefore, using Markov's inequality, we obtain that for any $h>h^*$ and large enough $d$, any partition contains at-least $(1-r(h))n$ vertices violating $h$-stability.
-Since, $r(h)$ is independent of $d$, this completes the proof of Theorem \ref{thm:sparse_thres} for the case $h>h^*$.
+where $r(h)$ is as defined by Proposition \ref{prop:moment_neg}.
+Therefore, using Markov's inequality, we obtain that for any $h>h^\star$ and large enough $d$, with high probability as $n \rightarrow \infty$, any bisection contains at least $(1-r(h))n$ vertices violating $h$-stability.
+Since, $r(h)$ is independent of $d,n$, this completes the proof of Theorem \ref{thm:sparse_thres} for the case $h>h^\star$ for the configuration model.
+Furthermore, since $\Pr[X(h,r) >0 ] \leq \exp(-Cn)$ for some constant $C>0$, Lemmas \ref{lemma:2-random-graphs} and \ref{lem:config} then imply the result for the associated models $\bar{\G}(n, \frac{d}{2}n)$ and $\G(n, \frac{d}{2})$.